 - Can I make the activity more open-ended?

 - Is the lesson fun, hands-on, and engaging?

 Here are some helpful links to help you plan amazing lessons for small groups, table time, centers, and circle time!

-That was a ton of information so don’t forget the handout!
-Click HERE to download the FREE Classroom Management Handout HERE.
+That was a ton of information, so don’t forget the handy handout that summarizes all my tips!
+Click below to download the FREE Classroom Management Handout HERE.

-My final thoughts.
-The important thing to remember is to have a consistent, predictable daily schedule.
+My final thoughts: Remember to have a consistent, predictable daily schedule.
 Pack your classroom with visuals and teach students how to use the visuals so they can slowly become more independent.
 Teach and reteach various classroom routines using visual supports.
 Pick and be consistent with a behavior management system like Green and Red Choices.
-Plan fun, hands-on, engaging lessons, and activities that include movement and sensory that are based on students’ interest, your observations, and assessments.
+Plan fun, hands-on, engaging lessons and activities that include movement and sensory that are based on students’ interests, your observations, and assessments.
 Create a safe place in the classroom for students to be able to go when they have big feelings.
-Teach problem solving strategies to help students become problem solvers!
-Now take time to reflect on your current classroom management strategies and what strategy you want to try or change?
+Teach problem-solving strategies to help students become problem solvers!
+Now take time to reflect on your current classroom management strategies and think about what strategy you want to try or change!